KimMatt/Unknown-Image-Classification/Readme.md

 The best model for this problem may be a combination of a neural network and mixture of gaussian.

 This problem could be explored further by testing more models.
 A fourth model for discriminative models, using SVMs could be explored.
-It has been used in the past to classify fruits with an 88% accuracy[^three].
+It has been used in the past to classify fruits with an 88% accuracy<sup>2</sup>.
 Other discriminative models may be better for this specific fruit classification problem for the classification.

 There are a some concepts which try to solve the problem of uncertainty like fuzzy methods.
-Fuzzy methods have been around since 1996[^four].
+Fuzzy methods have been around since 1996<sup>3</sup>.
 It may be interesting to compare the fuzzy methods with the generative model.
 However, the generative model's results on our uncertainty test were perfect with a 0 percent classification rate on uncertain inputs.

-[^cnn]: Lei Hou, QingXiang Wu, Qiyan Sun,  Heng Yang, Pengfei Li, "Fruit recognition based on convolution neural network", IEEE Access Code 16397890, Web.
-1 Dec.
-2016
-[^mog]: Mrs.R.Shijitha, M.Anitha, B.Keerthiga, A.Manoranjitham, "Enhanced Technique for Fruit Sorting and Grading In Image Processing", International Journal of Research in Electronics, Web.
-1 Dec.
-2016
+#### 3. Code

+The code for the convolutional neural network and mixture of guassians are in the folders 'CNN' and 'MoG'.

+There is also a lot of code to process the data which is in the data folder.
+I've not included the images because they are huge.
+If you'd like, you can download them from ImageNet's 2011 Fall Release.
+The code to generate the .npzs resulting from the images, 'process.py' is in the data folder.

+#### References

+<sup>1</sup>: Yanming Guo, Yu Liu, et al. "CNN-RNN: a large-scale hierarchical image classification framework" Open Access
-[^three]: Zhang, Y., & Wu, L. "Classification of fruits using computer vision and a multiclass support vector machine.
+<sup>2</sup>: Zhang, Y., & Wu, L. "Classification of fruits using computer vision and a multiclass support vector machine.
 Sensors", Open Access, Web.
 1 Dec 2016
-[^four]: Cheng, Tao, Martien Molenaar, and Hui Lin.
+<sup>3</sup>: Cheng, Tao, Martien Molenaar, and Hui Lin.
 "Formalizing Fuzzy Objects from Uncertain Classification Results."
 International Journal of Geographical Information Science 15.1 (2001): 27-42.
 Web.
 1 Dec.
 2016
-[^hierarchical]: Yanming Guo, Yu Liu, et al. "CNN-RNN: a large-scale hierarchical image classification framework" Open Access

-#### 3. Code

-The code for the convolutional neural network and mixture of guassians are in the folders 'CNN' and 'MoG'.
-They are based on my code from assignment 2.
-I've made the convolutional neural network able to take in images with three channels and changed the structure of the network.
-The mixture of guassians has functions to get certain stats which are displayed in the graphics here.

-There is also a lot of code to process the data which is in the data folder.
-I've not included the images because they are huge.
-However, the code to generate the .npzs resulting from the images, 'process.py' is in the data folder.
+<sup>4</sup>: Lei Hou, QingXiang Wu, Qiyan Sun,  Heng Yang, Pengfei Li, "Fruit recognition based on convolution neural network", IEEE Access Code 16397890, Web.
+1 Dec.
+2016
+<sup>5</sup>: Mrs.R.Shijitha, M.Anitha, B.Keerthiga, A.Manoranjitham, "Enhanced Technique for Fruit Sorting and Grading In Image Processing", International Journal of Research in Electronics, Web.
+1 Dec.
+2016